 The infrared photo at left shows radiant heat loss (yellow and red shading) in a typical residential window and door.
 It also reveals that the most grievous heat loss (purple, violet, almost black shading) takes place around the trim and edges of the opening.
 This is air infiltration, and it is your deadly enemy in keeping your house warm and dry and free of mold.

-air infiltration and moisture, and we've urged you all to arm yourselves with caulk, foam in cans, and sticky weatherstripping to fight the crannies that permit heat to escape and air to come in while you're trying to heat or cool your house.
+We've posted before on the hazards of air infiltration and moisture, and we've urged you all to arm yourselves with caulk, foam in cans, and sticky weatherstripping to fight the crannies that permit heat to escape and air to come in while you're trying to heat or cool your house.
 Only in temperate spring and fall weather here in New England do we blithely throw open our windows and share the environment indoors and outdoors.
 In either high summer or deepest winter the potential for unpleasant temperatures and moisture accumulations indoors and makes climate control increasingly not just a luxury.

 Enter the capitalist economy.
 Don't fuss about with all that caulk and foam, say the strident voices on the radio and television; we can change your house's energy performance in a jiffy with 1. new energy-efficient vinyl replacement windows, 2. new energy-efficient vinyl storm doors front and rear, 3. safe, energy-efficient blown-in insulation in attic and walls, no damage to your interior, 4. new, safe, "permanent" energy-efficient vinyl siding with optional foam insulation backing to save you lots of energy and money.
 And they take credit cards, and they have financial experts standing by to mortgage your house for the full amount.